 2. Access to Career Services

 One of the biggest issues raised by survey respondents was the lack of access to career services for students in distance learning.
-Many said that they would like better access to services including internship search guidance, mentorship, job shadowing programs, resume workshops and more.
+Many students said that they would like better access to services including internship search guidance, mentorship, job shadowing programs, resume workshops and more.
 Ensuring online students have the same advantage as traditional students in finding a job post-graduation should be high priority for schools providing online degrees.
-Investing more time and resources into providing effective and reliable career services for online students should be at the forefront of the minds of higher-ups in higher ed.
+Additionally, investing more time and resources into providing effective and reliable career services for online students should be at the forefront of the minds of higher-ups in higher ed.

 3. Taking more time to decide